-The telephone is one of the most important pieces of communication equipment and is often the first interaction a patient will have with a physician’s office.
+The telephone is one of the most important pieces of communication equipment and is crucial for managing customer interactions in a medical office.
+It is often the first interaction a patient will have with a physician’s office.
 When patients call the physician’s office, they expect a certain etiquette and for the medical office administrative assistant’s undivided attention.

 Since the medical office administrative assistant doesn’t know who is on the other end of the call, he/she must keep an appropriate telephone voice using proper etiquette techniques including diction, pitch, tone, enunciation, volume, speed, and pronunciation.
 The administrative assistant must also be a good listener and answer the phone in a professional manner using best practices.